devEricA/BinarySearchPractice/README.md

 * HaHaThisAlsoDoesNotExist
 * ZoWeMamaThisDoesNotExist

-Five tests were run, using Binary Search, Linear Search and Index Of.
+Five tests were run, using binary search, linear search and Index Of.

 See the Test Output folder of this repository in order to see the tests and output in full detail.

 ## Results
 Collections.sort() placed a larger overhead than anticipated when it came to the first binary searches.
-This is evident as each of the first searches conducted in Binary search took well over 1500 miliseconds, because the list was in the process of being sorted.
-Thus, it turns out Binary search is not very effective for cases where we need to find one object in an unsorted list.
+This is evident as each of the first searches conducted in binary search took well over 1000 miliseconds, because the list was in the process of being sorted.
+Thus, it turns out binary search is not very effective for cases where we need to find one object in an unsorted list.

-After the sorting of the list however, Binary search out-performed linear search in all cases and out-performed Index of in cases where passwords were not in rockyou.txt.
-Thus, Binary search is useful for when we need to find multiple objects in an unsorted list.
-It's also ideal for finding objects in a list that is already sorted.
+After the sorting of the list however, binary search out-performed linear search in all cases and out-performed Index of in cases where passwords were not in rockyou.txt.
+Thus, binary search is useful for when we need to find multiple objects in an unsorted list, and for finding objects in a list that is already sorted.

-Performance of Binary search and Index of were almost identical for cases where the password existed in rockyou.txt and the passwords were sorted.
+Performance of binary search and Index of were almost identical for cases where the password existed in rockyou.txt and the passwords were sorted.

 ## Actions to take for the future
-If programming challenges call for a search in a sorted list or for a large number of searches in a unsorted list, Binary search will be used.
+If programming challenges call for a search in a sorted list or for a large number of searches in a unsorted list, binary search will be used.

-For other search cases, especially those that involve unsorted lists, I will need to take a deeper dive into the functionality of the IndexOf() function, since it's performance was on par with Binary Search for cases that existed within a list, no matter whether or not the list was sorted.
+For other search cases, especially those that involve unsorted lists, I will need to take a deeper dive into the functionality of the IndexOf() function, since it's performance was on par with binary search for cases that existed within a list, no matter whether or not the list was sorted.

 I will also need to take a deeper dive into how string matching works.